 Wage grid commitment?
 Date of implementation Specific wage increase identified?
-Commitments to staff training or professional development Other workforce-related commitments QC Not applicable.
-QC has used a wage grid in its funded child care sector (CPEs, funded garderies and family child care) since 2006.
-Not applicable.
-Not specified: "The ongoing renewal of the collective agreements of workers in CPEs will make it possible to improve their working conditions, in particular through wage increases".
-Will "increase the salary of educators".
-Not applicable.
-Will "increase the number of qualified early childhood educators".
-Not applicable.
-ON Agreement and Action Plan do not contain commitment to a wage grid.
+Commitments to staff training or professional development Other workforce-related commitments ON Agreement and Action Plan do not contain commitment to a wage grid.
 Will provide a wage framework by setting a wage floor and instituting wage improvements.
-Subject to provincial legislation, will "require participating operators to introduce a higher wage floor for RECE program staff and RECE supervisors at \$18/hour and \$20/ hour respectively".
+Subject to provincial legislation, will "require participating operators to introduce a higher wage floor 16 for RECE program staff and RECE supervisors at \$18/hour and \$20/ hour respectively".
 This applies to lowest paid staff.
 Will "provide RECE program staff and supervisors with \$1 per hour wage increases each year from 2023 to 2026 up to a maximum of \$25 per hour".
-2022-2024: Will sustain workforce initiatives funded under the (Canada-Ontario) 2021-2022 Early Childhood Workforce Agreement .
+2022-2024: will sustain workforce initiatives funded under the (Canada-Ontario) 2021-2022 Early Childhood Workforce Agreement.
 This includes professional learning days for staff, participating in mentorship programs, supporting 400 graduates with one-time ECE registration fees, federal funding to support the Professional Learning and Development Strategy).
-In partnership with Ministry of Colleges and Universities, will consider strategies to support improving graduation rates and expanding education spaces in ECE programs Raising complement of qualified staff-Will increase percent of child care staff for children 0-5 years who fully meet qualification requirements to at least 60% by 2025-2026.
+In partnership with Ministry of Colleges and Universities, will consider strategies to support improving graduation rates and expanding education spaces in ECE programs Raising complement of qualified staff - Will increase percent of child care staff for children 0 - 5 years who fully meet qualification requirements to at least 60% by 2025-2026.